xyzshantaram/writers-jam/data/description.md

-Writers Jam is a simple collaborative writing exercise where people get together to create and celebrate each other's work!
+Writers Jam is a simple writing exercise where people get together to create and celebrate each other's work!

 The rules are simple:

-- Write a minimum of 100 words on a given theme, no upper limit.
+- **Write a minimum of 100 words on a given theme**, no upper limit.
 Themes change every Sunday.
+You can write all week, but you are encouraged to write with us on Sunday when people are most likely to be active.
+- **Any format is allowed**: essay, poem, short story, journal, play, etc.
+- **You must write an original piece for the event**.
+Please don't post something you've already written - the idea is for you to explore new concepts and themes in a low-stress, judgment-free environment.
+- **Post your submission to [this website](/post) when done**.
+Feel free to join us in the WhatsApp group to share and discuss!
+- Most importantly of all, have fun!

-- This week's theme is: "How are you feeling?"
-- You are encouraged to get creative with the theme.
-You can literally talk about your day, or use it as a dialogue or opening line in your story, or write about the phrase itself, or the history of asking people how they are... the possibilities are endless!
+This week's theme is: **"The One That Got Away"**.
+You are encouraged to get creative with the theme.
+Write about the Katy Perry song, a match-ending cricket ball, a missed flight or a lost career opportunity.
+Anything, or anyone, that slipped through your fingers.
-- When done, simply post your creation to this website!
-Feel free to join us in the WhatsApp group to discuss.

 What are you waiting for?